 In London, the Royal Academy of Arts elects Hockney as an Associate Royal Academician.

-- From Manet to Hockney: Modern Artists’ Illustrated Books, Victoria and Albert Museum, London (Mar 20–May 19); catalogue.
+- From Manet to Hockney: Modern Artists’ Illustrated Books, Victoria and Albert Museum, London, UK (Mar 20–May 19); catalogue.

-- The Painter’s Music/The Musician’s Art, collaboration with the chamber ensemble “An die Musik,” Helen Frankenthaler, Robert Motherwell, and Kenneth Noland, Solomon R. Guggenheim Museum, New York (Nov 17).
+- The Painter’s Music/The Musician’s Art, Solomon R. Guggenheim Museum, New York, NY, USA (Nov 17, 1985), collaboration with the chamber ensemble “An die Musik,” Helen Frankenthaler, Robert Motherwell, and Kenneth Noland.

-- David Hockney, Martha’s Vineyard and Other Places: My Third Sketchbook from the Summer of 1982, New York: Harry N. Abrams.
+- Martha’s Vineyard and other places: My Third Sketchbook from the Summer of 1982, by David Hockney, London: Thames & Hudson.

 - Elected Associate Royal Academician, Royal Academy of Arts, London.